KgothatsoN/Evoc/README.md

 # [Evoc](https://zen-pare-e3c411.netlify.app/)

 Evoc is a Full Stack MERN social media applicaiton, meant for sharing and recalling events around the world.
-Evoc allows users to create, update, delete and admire posts on the site.
+Evoc allows users to create, update, delete, edit and admire posts on the site.

 # Technologies